-Also, in another context the Bhagavadgita says avibhaktaṃ ca bhūteṣu vibhaktam iva ca sthitam, bhūtabhartṛ ca taj jñeyaṃ grasiṣṇu prabhaviṣṇu ca (Gita 13.16); yadā bhūtapṛthagbhāvam ekastham anupaśyati, tata eva ca vistāraṁ brahma sampadyate tadā (Gita 13.30).
+Also, in another context the Bhagavadgita says avibhaktaṃ ca bhūteṣu vibhaktam iva ca sthitam, bhūtabhartṛ ca taj jñeyaṃ grasiṣṇu prabhaviṣṇu ca (BG13.16); yadā bhūtapṛthagbhāvam ekastham anupaśyati, tata eva ca vistāraṁ brahma sampadyate tadā (BG13.30).
 These are all interconnected verses of a similar connotation wherein the mutual dependence of objects, the relativity of things, is observed to be rooted in the rock bottom of the Absolute.
-While the multiplicity may be there, it is seen to be based on an indivisible unity, and when we interpret righteousness, goodness and all values of life in terms of the existence of this Absolute, we are supposed to have the spiritual perception of things.
-The judgment of values has to be spiritual; only then can it be correct perception.
+While the multiplicity may be there, it is seen to be based on an indivisible unity, and when we interpret righteousness, goodness and all values of life in terms of the existence of this Absolute, we are supposed to have a spiritual perception of things.
+The judgment of values has to be spiritual; only then can it be said to be correct perception.
 Otherwise, it is faulty, and any kind of faulty knowledge will breed its own consequence of suffering.

 We are not happy in spite of our education, notwithstanding that we have risen above the animal level of perception and come to what we call the human level of understanding.
 It only means that human understanding is not complete understanding.
 The level of humanity in the process of evolution is not the acme that evolution can reach.
 Evolution is an unending process, as it were.
 We do not know where it will reach finally.
 According to Henri Bergson, a great vitalistic philosopher, evolution is a universal process of things, which has neither a beginning nor an end.
 How it began, no one knows; where it will end, no one can say.
 In the words of Bergson, it is an unending process of the attempt of consciousness to overcome the barrier of matter.
 Matter obstructs the movement of spirit in the form of objects of sense, and there is a struggle against the spirit of obstructivity of matter.
 This is the tendency of what we call evolution.
 Where does this tendency reach, Bergson cannot say, but he has been wise enough to discover, at least, that spirit overcomes matter in its struggle for higher and higher forms of perfection, which is called evolution.